xenrelle/WLU/linux/commands/cls/README.md

 # cls ![Accuracy Badge](https://img.shields.io/badge/Accuracy-5/5_(Basically_a_Clone)-blue)
 It's, exactly what you think it is.
 Just cls.
 However, just like the real Windows cls, it prints that ugly newline on top of the screen after wiping the console output!

+## Functions
+Clears the console output using ANSI escape codes.

 ## Build Instructions
 You'll need `gcc` installed in order to build this.
 Then just build it like normal:
 ```bash